Soma-dev0808/weather-demo/README.md

 This app is to show my skill of developing.
 I've been developing frontend and backend(in here, I express nodejs as backend) so far in several projects.
-Since that, I coded frontend and backend.
+Since that, I coded frontend and backend for this app.

 ## What technology I used